 “I probably should have wondered a little bit more about what my mom had heard in our walls, but I was so relieved that it wasn’t rats that I didn’t give it another thought.
 I was, I don’t know, like, fuzzy during that time.
 Not working for the first time since graduation, I was focused on the baby and trying to convince myself that I’d get used to the new house.
 The new life.”

-“A friend of mine refers to this special mommy time as The Dark Days,” I said.
+“A friend of mine refers to that special new mommy time as The Dark Days,” I said.

-Becca laughed, “Exactly.
+Becca laughed, “That about sums it up.
 Anyway, I think the first thing that I noticed was the dolls.”

 “Dolls?!”
 I demanded.